 How one founder's work inside correctional facilities revealed that enrollment is only the beginning — and what he built to finish the job.

 IHAP — the Inmate Health Access Program — was founded to be that traction.
-Not a replacement for HealthCred's enrollment infrastructure.
 Not a competitor to the community organizations already doing vital work.
-The thing that makes all of it grip.
+The missing piece that makes everything else grip.

 IHAP doesn't recreate what already exists.
 The coverage is real.
 The community organizations are real.
 The mental health resources are real.
 IHAP makes sure people reach all of it.